SethBurkart123/betterseqta/README.md

 </h1>

 <p align="center">
-The continuation of the BetterSeqta project, which has seen no commits recently
+The continuation of the BetterSeqta project
 </p>

 <p align="center">